cyber-dojo/differ/README.md

 - - - -
 # build the image and run the tests
-- Builds the runner-server image and an example runner-client image.
+- Builds the differ-server image and an example differ-client image.
-- Brings up a runner-server container and a runner-client container.
+- Brings up a differ-server container and a differ-client container.
-- Runs the runner-server's tests from inside a runner-server container.
+- Runs the differ-server's tests from inside a differ-server container.
-- Runs the runner-client's tests from inside the runner-client container.
+- Runs the differ-client's tests from inside the differ-client container.

 ```text
 $ ./pipe_build_up_test.sh